SMSC stands for spiritual, moral, social and cultural development of pupils.

 Statutory context of SMSC for schools

 We value SMSC as a way to enrich our children’s experiences and their outcomes.
-When we were last inspected, Ofsted judged the extent of our pupils’ spiritual, moral, social and cultural development to be outstanding along with all other aspects of the PSHCE curriculum.
+When we were last inspected, Ofsted judged the extent of our pupils’ spiritual, moral, social and cultural development to be outstanding along with all other aspects of the PSHE curriculum.

-Our current curriculum is split into different sections and an equal weighting is given to our children’s PSHCE skills.
+Our current curriculum is split into different sections and an equal weighting is given to our children’s PSHE skills.
 We aim to send our children off to the next stage of their education as happy and well-rounded individuals.